 Vermeer's prominent characters represent the kind of people who would have known the musical lyrics through Dutch, French, and even English song-books and part-music.
 The performers who appear in the paintings are members of the haute bourgeoisie, people who read, wrote, and often spoke several languages and who collected European poetry in which the latest love conventions appeared.
 Although we know nothing about the specific ways in which Vermeer himself was stimulated, since we have no information about his literary and musical predilections, the enframed landscapes (and inset emblematic figural paintings) show that he was sensitive to what was in his air.
 Many of the topoi to which he alludes also occur in multilingual expository verses appended to the amatory emblems with which he must have been familiar.
 His paintings in general betray a knowledge of musical instruments and point to his interest in and fascination with the musical scene of his day.

 Amateur musicians of the kind depicted in many of Vermeer's paintings collected these.
-For example, Gesina ter Borch (right), the sister of the famous genre painter Gerard, whom Vermeer knew, owned at least one book of keyboard music (c.
+For example, Gesina ter Borch (fig. 6), the sister of the famous genre painter Gerard (fig. 7), whom Vermeer knew, owned at least one book of keyboard music (c.
 1661) with several French tunes.
 (Other Dutch songbooks that featured the gezelschapslied (a social lyric set to musical accompaniment) contained French, and to a lesser degree, English and Italian pieces.
 The most popular songbooks in Holland were filled with French love lyrics, and the Dutch burghers took to them with a passion.

 The ultimate inspiration for Dutch lyrics, and for European love poetry in general, came of course from Petrarch.
 Dutch poets were deeply influenced by Petrarchan conventions of nature and love, which reached them via the French Pléiade (a prominent group of sixteenth-century French poets) and their contemporaries.
 The better-known Dutch writers such as Pieter Cornelisz.
 Hooft, Constantijn Huygens, Daniel Heinsius, and Joost van den Vondel were nourished in France on Petrarch, Pierre de Ronsard (1524–1585), Joachim du Bellay (c.
 1525–1560), and Philippe Desportes (1546–1606).
 Huygens (1596–1687), a talented composer of songs as well as lyric poems, imported to his native country some of the latest French Petrarchan airs for musical accompaniment on the lute and harpsichord.
 And nonprofessional Dutch poets and amateur musicians sometimes composed their own Petrarchan-style lyrics in French.